chrisatcom/wd-course-docs/src/content/projects/shopoholic/Step-04-Javascript.md

 ## Storing the shopping list items

-Create a variable to store information in.
+Create a variable to store the list items in.
 In this case we'll create a variable called `shoppinglist` and set it to an array. _An array_ is used to store a list of values.
-This will be good to store each list item in.

-Since there is nothing inside the `[]`, the array is currently empty.

 ```js
 // Create an array to hold the shopping list items.
 let shoppinglist = [];
 ```

+Since there is nothing inside the `[]`, the array is currently empty.

 ## Store references to HTML elements

 Let's create 3 new variables and store references to the form, the input inside the form and the unordered list where our items will be listed.

 We can use the `id` values we put on the HTML elements to target the elements.
-Using `querySelector()` we'll target each one using the id. _Note_ be sure to add the `#` sign before the id name.
+Using `document.querySelector()` we'll target each element using their corresponding id. _Note_ be sure to add the `#` sign before the id name.

+_Example:_ If we are targeting this html element `<form id="form">` then we'll write this `document.querySelector('#form')`.

-Add this code after the shoppinglist code you created earlier.
+Add this code after the shoppinglist code you created earlier to reference each HTML element.

 ```js
 // Get a reference to the form element.